A couple having a conversation over breakfast, potentially discussing financial matters or plans.

 Step 2: Lender Sells The Loan On The Secondary Mortgage Market

 After the mortgage has been originated, the lender can choose to hold the loan on their books or sell it on the secondary mortgage market.
-Many institutions do not want to risk an economic crisis or lose money; therefore, many will sell the loan to the secondary market to repay the money they took out.
+Many institutions do not want to risk an economic crisis or lose money, so many will sell the loan to the secondary market in order to repay the money they took out.

 GSEs will buy multiple loans from many lenders.
 These loans may accumulate interest.
 At this point, GSEs will package up mortgages with similar borrower criteria into mortgage-backed securities.

-The same process takes place with loans backed by the government, but those loans are packaged through the government agency Ginnie Mae.
+The same process takes place with loans backed by the government, but those loans are packaged through the Government National Mortgage Association, also referred to as Ginnie Mae.

 Step 4: Investors Buy Mortgage-Backed Securities

-GSEs will sell the MBS to multiple investors through shares.
+GSEs will sell MBSs to multiple investors through shares.
 In many cases, investors are interested in buying these offerings for the promise of a return over time.

-Pros And Cons Of The Secondary Loan Market
+Pros And Cons Of The Secondary Market In Mortgage Lending

 Pros

-Let’s start with the pros of the secondary mortgage market.
+Some of the pros of the secondary mortgage market include the following:

-• Longer terms: The secondary mortgage market makes 15-year and 30-year loan terms more feasible.
+• Longer loan terms available: Because lenders know they won’t have to carry the mortgage debt on their books, it makes 15-year and 30-year loan terms more feasible.

 Cons